dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

 Here I am a bit foggy.
 I think the work cycle (say, for French) is:

-Edit your source code ... repeat step 3 ... run the following in the shell.
+Edit your source code ... repeat step 3 ... build your package and test.

-{% highlight bash linenos=table %}
-msgmerge --update R-fr.po R-oce.pot
-{% endhighlight %}

-Then build your package and test.
-The test could be e.g. as follows, for Spanish, French, and English.
+(NOTE: once, I thought step 3 had to be accompanied with ``msgmerge --update R-fr.po R-oce.pot`` in the shell, but now I do not think this is needed.)

+As an example, the following tests some CTD plots in English, Spanish, and French.

 {% highlight r linenos=table %}
 library(oce)